 One related article you may need: How to Fix a Running Toilet without a Ball Float

 If you notice a small pool of water with unpleasant odors where your toilet meets the floor, you may have a leaky toilet base.
 Standing water at the base of your toilet could rot floor surfaces and result in other potential problems.
-So fix leaking toilet as soon as you notice the problem.
+So fix the leaking toilet as soon as you notice the problem.
 Here is a quick guide to help you diagnose and fix a leaking toilet base with the common causes of leaks.

 Step 1: Check the tee bolts.

-Tee bolts are plastic-covered bolts at the base of toilet.
+Tee bolts are plastic-covered bolts at the base of the toilet.
 Loose or faulty tee bolts can break the toilet’s internal wax seal and cause leaks.
 Remove the plastic covers from the tee bolts and use a wrench to tighten the bolts.
 If the bolts are frozen or spin freely, you need to replace them.

 Step 2: Replace the damaged wax ring.